marcopolo Online payment

 }

-7. Send payment token
+7. Send the payment token

 In the Create payment API call, you can provide payment tokens in two different ways: